coldbox-modules/module-template/readme.md

 You will build your module under the `modules` folder.

+## Version Bumps
+When you are ready to release a new version of your module you can run the following command `bump --major --minor --patch`.

+This will bump the version in the root `box.json` but also the `.module.properties` file, commit it to the repo and it will be tagged.
+This can then be pushed so the automated integrations can occur.

 ## Automated Test Suite
 We have provided an automated test suite in your `tests` folder.
 Spice up as needed.